-- properly identify and anticipate surgeon and patient needs; - · develop and introduce new products or product enhancements in a timely manner; - adequately protect our intellectual property and avoid infringing upon the intellectual property rights of third parties; - · demonstrate the safety and effectiveness of new products; and - obtain the necessary domestic and international regulatory clearances or approvals and CE Certificates of Conformity for new products or product enhancements.
+- · properly identify and anticipate surgeon and patient needs; - develop and introduce new products or product enhancements in a timely manner; - adequately protect our intellectual property and avoid infringing upon the intellectual property rights of third parties; - · demonstrate the safety and effectiveness of new products; and - obtain the necessary domestic and international regulatory clearances or approvals and CE Certificates of Conformity for new products or product enhancements.

 If we do not develop and obtain domestic and international regulatory clearances or approvals and CE Certificates of Conformity for new products or product enhancements in time to meet market demand, or if there is insufficient demand for these products or enhancements, our business could be adversely affected.
 Our research and development efforts may require a substantial investment of time and resources before we are adequately able to determine the commercial viability of a new product, technology, material, or other innovation.
-In some cases, following a successful product development effort, we may need to invest substantial resources in surgical instrumentation and implant inventory, prior to launch of the product, and before we understand the demand for such product margins may not produce a positive return on such investments, which could cause our financial results to suffer.
+In some cases, following a successful product development effort, we may need to invest substantial resources in surgical instrumentation and implant inventory, prior to launch of the product, and before we understand the demand for such product.
+If we overestimate the demand for such products and invest too heavily in inventory to support the product line, the additional revenue and product margins may not produce a positive return on such investments, which could cause our financial results to suffer.
 In addition, even if we are able to successfully develop enhancements or new generations of our products, these enhancements or new generations of products may not produce sales in excess of the costs of development and they may be quickly rendered obsolete by changing customer preferences or the introduction by our competitors of products embodying new technologies or features.